 Sandwich West had 800 students with six portables on site.
 The Board was successful in attaining funding from the Ministry to build a new 444 student school to replace the former Prince Andrew.
 The solution was within the Sandwich West, former Prince Andrew, and LaSalle schools.
 A dual track FI program in the new Legacy Oak trail school was formed.
-Sandwich West does not require any portables at this time; however, 2 portables will be placed on site to help with the significant renovations to take place in the 2022-2023 school year.
+Sandwich West has 1 portable at this time.
+Significant renovations took place last year and they are no longer open concept.